A Lepton-specific Universal Seesaw Model with Left-Right Symmetry: Phenomenological Implications

 The bare masses of the singlet heavy vector-like fermions are chosen accordingly so as to get the correct masses for the SM-like fermions.
 Here we note that since the third generation fermions are the heaviest followed by the second generation and then the first generation fermion masses, the reverse order is generally followed by the vector-like singlet fermion masses.
-For each type of fermions (up quark, down quark and charged leptons), our choices are such the third generation vector-like fermion is the lightest while the first generation is the heaviest.
+For each type of fermions (up quark, down quark and charged leptons), our choices are such that the third generation vector-like fermion is the lightest while the first generation is the heaviest.
 This can be understood easily as in the seesaw formula the mass of the light state is inversely proportional to the heavy mass in the seesaw matrix for the same value of off-diagonal terms.
 Though it is not strictly valid for this case as the off-diagonal Dirac masses are also higher for the third generation, we choose our Yukawa couplings so that the third generation vector fermions are indeed lightest.
-Table~\ref{tab:params} lists the masses of all the new fermions in our model and it can be seen that indeed the third generation-like vector fermions are the lightest in each case.
-With the strong sector exotic quarks and charged leptons having mass above 3.5 TeV it would be quite impossible to observe any signals for these fermions at the current LHC energies.
+In Table~\ref{tab:params} we list the mass of all the new fermions in our model.
+With the strong sector exotic quarks and charged leptons having masses above 3.5 TeV, it would be quite impossible to observe any signals for these fermions at the current LHC energies.
 However they could be more copiously produced at future 100 TeV machines such as the FCC-hh collider \cite{Mangano:2017tke}.